 Tap Forward Rate = Taps / Impressions

 A high Tap Forward Rate is a good indication that your followers want to see your Stories instead of swiping to the next Story from a different account.
-The average Tap Forward Rate of our top-performing brands is 80%.
-The number of daily stories published affects Tap Forward Rate.
-Brands that post up to five Stories a day have a higher retention rate.
+The average Tap Forward Rate of our top-performing brands is 75%.

-This year’s Instagram metrics report taught us that smaller brands on Instagram have an advantage in many top performance areas
+This year’s Instagram metrics mirror last year’s findings that smaller brands on Instagram have an advantage in many top performance areas:

 - Reach Rate